 The agent-based model was designed using python to simulate agents moving along a street, from point A to point B. Footfall cameras were placed at points A and B, counting how many agents passed.
 Halfway along the street some agents would leave the system, at a certain constant rate termed the bleed-out rate.
 The inspiration for this model came from publicly available footfall data sourced from cameras in Leeds city centre.

-We assumed (unrealistic) knowledge of the number of agents leaving point A and used DDA with synthetic data to estimate the number of agents at point B.
+We assumed (unrealistic) knowledge of the number of agents leaving point A and used dynamic data assimilation with synthetic data to estimate the number of agents at point B.

-The DDA method used was the Ensemble Kalman Filter (EnKF).
+The dynamic data assimilation method used was the Ensemble Kalman Filter (EnKF).
 The algorithm combines noisy observations with a model that has knowledge of the underlying system, to produce estimates of the true system state.

 Figure 1 shows the results obtained when running the EnKF for five days.
 The camera counts at point B predicted solely by the model are shown in red, the analysis (the DDA predictions produced by combining the noisy observations with the model predictions) in green, and the blue square markers show the true synthetic data.
 The camera counts were recorded hourly, to mirror the hourly counts made by the Leeds cameras.

 The analysis is much closer to the true synthetic data than the model forecasts are.
 This shows that the EnKF is successfully using the observations to adjust the model forecasts, making a more accurate prediction of the system.

 In predicting the number of agents at point B, the dynamic data assimilation method also performs parameter estimation of the bleed-out rate, shown in figure 1.b).
 After a period of initial fluctuation, the rate settles to a roughly constant value, varying slowly with a mean of 0.357.
 Given that the true bleed-out rate is 0.356, this is very successful.